tom2tomtomtom/Master-ai/README.md

 ---

 **Built with Next.js, TypeScript, Prisma, and Supabase**
-*Ready for immediate user testing and production deployment*
+*Ready for immediate user testing and production deployment*# Force redeploy with Supabase config Mon Aug 11 22:22:03 AEST 2025